 The NWMO has been developing its internal governance since its inception.
 In 2007, a framework for update and expansion of necessary policies and procedures was established, and in 2008, the NWMO examined internationally accepted management system standards.
 A process framework based on the ISO 9001 and ISO 14001 management systems standards was subsequently adopted.
 Over the course of 2009, essential policies, procedures and internal standards have been developed and implemented with the intent of achieving full conformance to the ISO 9001:2008 standard.
 Certification to the ISO 9001:2008 management system is planned for 2010.
-Work on the integrated internal governance will continue with the development and implementation of additional policies and procedures, or enhancements to existing governance, to ensure compliance with ISO 14001 environmental management system and the portions of CSA N286-05 that apply to nuclear waste repositories.
+Work on the integrated internal governance will continue with the development and implementation of additional policies and procedures to enable full compliance to ISO 14001 management system requirements in early 2012.